 For all meetings of the Board and its committees, the Superintendent or designee shall satisfy all notice and posting requirements contained herein, as well as the Open Meetings Act.
 This shall include providing meeting notification to news media that have officially requested it.
+The agenda for the meeting shall be posted through a link on the website of the newspaper of general circulation in the District, if offered free of charge, or through a link on the District's website or posted to the District's social media site(s).
+A copy of the agenda will also be posted at the entrance of the Lincoln Center.

 Except for an unforeseen emergency or as described below, all meetings must be held in a District building or, by unanimous consent of the Board, in a publicly accessible building located within the District.
 The Trustees may meet outside the boundaries of the District for collaboration or cooperation on educational issues with other school boards, educational agencies, or cooperatives.
-Adequate notice of the meeting as well as an agenda will be provided to the public in advance, and no decisions may be made at these meetings.
 Decision making must still occur only at properly noticed meetings held within the District's boundaries.